theussoliveira011/100-days-of-code/README.md

 ## JavaScript

-This study has been developed in a conjunction with a book "JavaScript - O Guia Definitivo" with a purpose to learn more about the using of JavaScript.
+## Purpose this

-Exercise["./exercise/objectsPt1.js"]
+This study has been developed in a conjunction with a book "JavaScript - O Guia Definitivo" and "Use your head!Javascript" with a purpose to learn more about the using of JavaScript.

 ### Reserved Words
 ```shell